 Another great thing about the Dinosaur Trial Golf Club is the fact that Chef Peter McDiarmid serves mouthwatering burgers and battered fish.
 Members will absolutely enjoy every bit of this club.

 Stoney Nakoda Resort’s Golf

 The Stoney Nakoda Resort and Casino offers a twist for golf players.
 This resort is located in Kananaskis, Alberta.
 The Kananaskis Country Golf Course is a classic favorite among the golfers in Canada.
 It showcases 36-hole layout.
 The course is designed by none other than Robert Trent Jones.

-Unfortunately, the said golf course was damaged due to intense flood back in 2013.
-Thus, the Kananaskis Country Golf Course is still under restoration.
-As an alternative, Stoney Nakoda Resort features a golf simulator.
+When the golf course was damaged due to intense flood back in 2013 the Stoney Nakoda Resort was a great place to drop in and play in the mountains on a golf simulator.
 Players can select among the 28 courses available.
 Pebble Beach, Myrtle Beach, and Spyglass Hill are just few courses that can be found in this game.
 Note that walk-ins are not allowed in the resort so players are advised to book in advance.